7unlim/Twitter-Bot/README.md

 ---

 # IMPORTANT
-### To keep the bot running continuously without keeping a machine on forever, your cheapest alternatives would likely be a <a href="https://www.raspberrypi.org/">Raspberry Pi</a>, <a href="https://cloud.google.com/storage">Google Cloud Storage</a>, or some sort of Virtual Machine, which can be found on <a href="https://aws.amazon.com/">AWS</a>. <a href="https://www.heroku.com/">Heroku</a> is also a good alternative, depending on your preference.
+### To keep the bot running continuously without keeping a machine on forever, you need access to a cloud service or virtual machine.
+Pick your preference and enjoy!

 ## Licensing
 This Twitter Bot is <a href="https://github.com/peacekeeper6/Twitter-Bot/blob/main/LICENSE">MIT Licensed.</a>